I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 The last year he played, it was not a great year.

-A lot of people say that has more to do with why he can't find it, but I'll tell you what, at this stage of the season, teams still in contention, bodies are dropping like flies because of injuries and so forth.
+A lot of people say that has more to do with why he can't find it.

-Just the other day, the Patriots lost Legarrett Blount or Blunt for the rest of the year with the hip injury.
+Just the other day, the Patriots lost LeGarrett Blount or Blunt for the rest of the year with the hip injury.

 You know, if it's like the Bo Jackson hip injury, he's done.

-You people, Bo Jackson fans played for the Raiders and the Kansas City Royal same time, and you could say I saw that when I saw that hip injury happen, he was at full gallop and the hip joint came out of socket.
+And you could see, I saw that when I saw that hip injury happen, he was at full gallop and the hip joint came out of socket.

-You can you could just see.
+You could just see.

 And it was never right after that.